jacbop/wall-e/lambda/README.md

+Everything so far done in browser.
+Should pull down here with a publish step.

 ## Mock bin webserver
 Our lambda is going to call out to our ESP-8266 Wifi enabled microcontroller, but we want a simple mock to validate that the lambda is functioning properly first.